 \end{thm} Since the sum of the $\eta_n^i$ is injective, this will prove Theorem~\ref{thm:lambda-link-htpy}: The intersection invariant $\lambda_n(\cW) \in \Lambda_n(m)$ does not depend on the Whitney tower $\cW$ and is a link homotopy invariant of $L$, denoted by $\lambda_n(L)$.

-For $L$ bounding an honest order $n$ Whitney tower, one can deduce this theorem from the main result in \cite[Thm.
-5]{CST2} (and the diagram in Remark~\ref{rem:repeating} above); but here we only have a non-repeating order $n$ Whitney tower as an input.
+For $L$ bounding an honest order $n$ Whitney tower, one can deduce this theorem from the main result in \cite[Thm.5]{CST2} (and the diagram in Remark~\ref{rem:repeating} above); but here we only have a non-repeating order $n$ Whitney tower as an input.

-\begin{proof}[Proof of Theorem~\ref{thm:mu}] We start by giving an outline of the argument, introducing some notation that will be clarified during the proof: \begin{enumerate} \item First the Whitney tower will be cleaned up, including the elimination of all repeating intersections of positive order and all repeating Whitney disks, to arrive at an order $n$ non-repeating Whitney tower $\cW$ bounded by $L$ such that all unpaired intersection points of positive order have non-repeating trees (and the only repeating intersections are self-intersections in the order zero disks $D_j$).
+\emph{Proof:} We start by giving an outline of the argument, introducing some notation that will be clarified during the proof: \begin{enumerate} \item First the Whitney tower will be cleaned up, including the elimination of all repeating intersections of positive order and all repeating Whitney disks, to arrive at an order $n$ non-repeating Whitney tower $\cW$ bounded by $L$ such that all unpaired intersection points of positive order have non-repeating trees (so the only repeating intersections are self-intersections in the order $0$ disks $D_j$).